yidong72/reasoning-gym/GALLERY.md

 Example 2:
 Question: This is a logic puzzle.
 There are 4 houses (numbered 1 on the left, 4 on the right), from the perspective of someone standing across the street from them.
 Each has a different person in them.
 They have different characteristics:
  - Each person has a unique name: alice, eric, arnold, peter
- - Each mother is accompanied by their child: fred, samantha, meredith, bella
+ - Each mother is accompanied by their child: fred, bella, samantha, meredith
  - The people are of nationalities: norwegian, swede, brit, dane
- - Everyone has something different for lunch: grilled cheese, pizza, stew, spaghetti
+ - Everyone has something different for lunch: spaghetti, grilled cheese, pizza, stew

-1. The person who loves the spaghetti eater is in the third house.
+1. The person who loves the stew is Eric.
-2. The Dane is in the second house.
+2. The person's child is named Fred is directly left of the person who loves the spaghetti eater.
-3. Alice is in the first house.
+3. The person's child is named Samantha is Peter.
-4. The person who loves eating grilled cheese is the person's child is named Bella.
+4. The person who is a pizza lover is the person's child is named Meredith.
-5. The person who is a pizza lover is directly left of the person's child is named Fred.
+5. The person's child is named Meredith is directly left of Eric.
-6. The person who loves the stew is the person's child is named Fred.
+6. The British person is the person's child is named Meredith.
-7. The person's child is named Bella is Arnold.
+7. The person's child is named Samantha is in the third house.
-8. The person's child is named Meredith is the British person.
+8. Arnold is the Swedish person.
-9. The Norwegian is Peter.
+9. The person's child is named Samantha is the Norwegian.

 What is Name of the person who lives in House 1?
 Answer: alice